soupi/learn-haskell-blog-generator/src/04-markup/04-parsing_02.md

 ## Pattern Matching

 We've already seen pattern matching a few times.
-It is an incredibly versatile feature of Haskell, we can use it to do two main things:
+It is an incredibly versatile feature of Haskell; we can use it to do two main things:

 1. Deconstruct complex values
 2. Control flow